Ukrainian and Russian citizens abandon temporarily occupied Crimea: What’s driving the exodus?

 Read also: Crimean courage: risking freedom for Ukrainian identity

-Additionally, the Deputy Permanent Representative of the President in Crimea, Denis Chystyikov, indicates that both Ukrainian citizens on the peninsula and illegally arrived Russians are aware of the possibility of the destruction of the illegally constructed Kerch Strait Bridge.
+Additionally, the Deputy Permanent Representative of the President in Crimea, Denis Chystyikov, indicates that both Ukrainian citizens on the peninsula and unlawfully arrived Russians are aware of the possibility of the destruction of the illegally constructed Kerch Strait Bridge.

 “The growing traffic jams towards Taman, from the Kerch side of the Crimean Bridge, indicate that people are experiencing problems with the so-called Crimean Bridge,” Chystyikov stated on Radio NV.

-Earlier, Amnesty International in its report elaborated that while the exact number of ethnic Ukrainians remaining in temporarily occupied Crimea is difficult to ascertain due to Russia’s dubious statistics and forced naturalisation, the UN documented an influx of Russian citizens (including pensioners, public servants, and military personnel with their families) into Crimea between 2014 and 2017.
+Earlier, Amnesty International, in its report elaborated that while the exact number of ethnic Ukrainians remaining in temporarily occupied Crimea is difficult to ascertain due to Russia’s dubious statistics and forced naturalisation, the UN documented an influx of Russian citizens (including pensioners, public servants, and military personnel with their families) into Crimea between 2014 and 2017.
 International law prohibits the transfer of an occupying power’s civilian population into its occupied territory.

 Previously, Mykyta Petrovets, a lawyer at the Regional Center for Human Rights, provided a detailed account of how Russia is altering the demographics of the Crimean Peninsula.
 He denounced this policy of the occupying state as colonialist.